cztomsik/emlay/README.md

     pub fn target(self: *MyLayoutContext, node: *Node) *Node {
         return node;
     }

+    pub fn resolve(self: *MyLayoutContext, dimension: anytype, base: f32) f32 {
+        return dim.resolve(base);
+    }
 };
 ```

-- The `resolve()` function resolves the dimensions and is used to convert them to
-  a concrete value.
 - The `style()` function gets the style of a node.
 - The `children()` function returns an iterator for the children of a node.
 - The `target()` function returns the target where pos and size are written to.\
   This can be anything, including the node itself.
+- The `resolve()` function resolves the dimensions and is used to convert them to
+  a concrete value.

 ## License
 This library is licensed under the MIT license.